sachin-sadhu/obsidian_vault/Year 4 CS/Graphics.md

 - $P_1$ is the first interior control
 - $P_2$ is the second interior control
 - $P_3$ is the end point

+## Ray Tracing

+For each pixel, send out ray, see what object it hits.
+Once it hits an object, send out shadow rays to each light source, see if it actually reaches the light source or is locked by a different object

+For transuluct surfaces, cast ray gets split into reflected and transmitted ray